Videos

 More Like This

-In Detecting Gravitational Waves: Ripples in the Fabric of Space-Time, narrator Kate Yule explains how objects moving through space-time should create waves or ripples.
+In Detecting Gravitational Wave, narrator Kate Yule explains how objects moving through space-time should create waves or ripples.
 Rainer Weiss was fascinated by gravitational waves and created a way to detect them.
 Learn how the detector picked up on colliding black holes.
 This video is excerpted from BBC’s Einstein & Hawking: Masters of Our Universe, a mind-bending documentary that tells the story of how the two most famous scientists of the 20th Century transformed our understanding of the Universe and changed the world.

-In Black Holes and Space-Time: A Fact Stranger Than Fiction, narrator Kate Yule describes Stephen Hawking's greatest work on black holes, where gravitational fields are so strong that nothing can get away, and the denser matter becomes, the more space-time is warped.
+In Black Holes and Space-Time, narrator Kate Yule describes Stephen Hawking's greatest work on black holes, where gravitational fields are so strong that nothing can get away, and the denser matter becomes, the more space-time is warped.
 This video is excerpted from BBC’s Einstein & Hawking: Masters of Our Universe, a mind-bending documentary that tells the story of how the two most famous scientists of the 20th Century transformed our understanding of the Universe and changed the world.